 As the leaves begin to turn and temperatures begin to drop, for many people this time of year becomes staying indoors with Netflix.
-For the endurance athlete however, the time between November and April can represent a big wide window of opportunity to reflect on what went well in your season, identify areas of focus for coming one, and develop a finely-tuned base-building plan to prep you to conquer the spring.
+For the endurance athlete however, the time between November and April can represent a big wide window of opportunity.
+This is your opportunity to reflect on what went well in your season.
+You can also identify areas of focus for next season and develop a finely-tuned base-building plan to prep you to conquer the spring.

-So once you’ve refreshed your mind and body and as the mornings continue to get darker, here are 5 reasons why you should get yourself back in gear over the colder indoor months.
+So once you’ve refreshed your mind and body and as the mornings continue to get darker, here are 5 reasons why you should get yourself back in gear with off-season high altitude training over the colder indoor months.

 Controlled environments let you hone in on specific weaknesses.

 Did hills eat you up this year?
 Does your form start to fall apart at a certain speed?
 Now is the time to work on whatever’s holding you back from the next level.
 Not having a race schedule allows you to build training blocks and choose training workouts with these goals in mind.
-Running or cycling workouts using treadmills and indoor trainers are great ways to target exactly what you need to improve on.
+Try running or cycling workouts using the treadmills and indoor trainers at Altitude.
+These workouts can help you work on goals like building aerobic capacity, speed and endurance.

 Classes do the job, and they’re social.

 Endurance sports can be a little lonely.
 Maybe you’ve got some friends in the summer that you can join for long runs or rides, but the winter can be much more isolating.
-Rather than hole up, try a class specifically designed to challenge runners or cyclists.
+Rather than hole up, try a class specifically designed to challenge runners or cyclists at high altitude.
 Whether you’ve got a friend to go with you or not, the time always passes much more quickly in a group setting, not to mention it’s way more fun.
-Check out Altitude’s roster of upcoming classes this winter here!
+Check out Altitude’s classes here!

 Hit March with a spring in your step.

 Most athletes look to start racing again for March-April.
 Nothing feels worse than sitting on your couch for several months, only to blow the dust off of your shoes in spring and have to dedicate the first 6-12 weeks of training to just base build.
-Even doing a few key workouts per week can keep you from detraining, or, even better, can help you beef up your base before the warm weather comes around again.
+Even doing a few key workouts per week can keep you from detraining.
+Or, even better, can help you beef up your base before the warm weather comes around again.
+You’ll see faster progress and better results with consistent off-season high altitude training.

 Keeps the winter blues at bay.